spanner/radiant-reader_mailman-extension/README.markdown

-# Downloads
+# reader_mailman extension

-This is a very simple extension that lets your reader groups populate mailman mailing lists.
-Admin configuration is per-group, but individual readers can opt out.
+This is a very simple radiant extension that lets your readership populate a mailman mailing lists, opt in and out and set their message-receipt preferences.
+It will soon include the ability to assign a different list to each reader-group but right now it's just a single global list.

 ## Requirements

+* The [reader extension](https://github.com/spanner/radiant-reader-extension) to provide for your user-management and access-control needs.

-Mailman installation configured to use MySQL for membership data, at least for the lists you want to populate.
+* A Mailman installation [configured to use MySQL for membership data](http://loeki.tv/log/archives/81-Setting-up-Mailman-to-store-members-in-a-MySQL-database.html), at least for the lists you want to populate.
+Note that the database must be set up in the 'wide' configuration, ie. one table per list.

 ## Configuration

-Database connection is configured globally.
-List/group relations are configured at the group level.
-Individual readers can opt out or make some minor changes to their list membership.

-### global settings

-    reader.mailman_mysql.host
-    reader.mailman_mysql.port
-    reader.mailman_mysql.username
-    reader.mailman_mysql.password
+We access the mailman table through activerecord using a separate database connection called `mailman_#{RAILS_ENV}`.
+Add definitions like these to your database.yml:

+    mailman_development:
+      adapter: mysql2
+      database: mailman
+      username: somebody
+      password: whatever
+      host: 127.0.0.1

+    mailman_production:
+      adapter: mysql2
+      database: mailman
+      username: somebody
+      password: whatever
+      host: mail.server.com

+You store the name of the mailing list (which is also the name of the data table) in:

+    reader.mailman.list_name

+You can do that through the usual reader-settings interface.

 ## Status

 New but reasonably simple.
+The legacy interface involves some subversion of ActiveRecord so bugs are possible there.

 ## Bugs and comments